 AIR COM is our next generation radio module with 8.33kHz channel spacing.
 It offers amazing functions in a small and lightweight form factor.
 It is controlled by an AIR Control Display, can be mounted on the control display or installed remotely using cable connections.

 AIR Control Display is our newly designed multi function display.
 It controls aircraft radios, is a fully certified altimeter, and controls transponders.
 Air Control Display works well with many aircraft radios and Mode-S/ADS-B transponders.

 The VT-01 transponder is a modern Mode-S/ADS-B transponder for remote installation in a compact form factor.
 Two output power classes are available.
 The VT-01 is our flexible transponder and a cost effective solution for any type of aircraft.

 AIR Control Display by design is compatible to a multitude of different 8.33kHz COM systems.
 It can be used together with the AIR COM radio module (not yet available), the BECKER 62XX line of compact radios, and the product line of TQ avionics radios.

 AIR Control Display controls our line of AIR Avionics Mode-S Transponder modules.
 The transponder is remotely installed in the aircraft, preferably close to the aircraft’s XPDR antenna, and connected using a cable.
 The integrated encoding altimeter in the AIR Control Displays allows the transponder to transmit the precise pressure altitude.

 AIR Control Display is a fully ETSO certified primary altimeter.
 You can use the display “standalone” as an easy to read altimeter with really large numbers and perfect reliability, especially in high vibration environments like helicopters, old powered aircraft, or self-launching motorgliders.

 If space is an issue, you can use the altimeter function in parallel to COM, XPDR, or both.
-This not only saves you one entire instrument worth of panel space, it also offers better readability and reliability compared to most mechanical altimeter systems.
-To use AIR Control Display as an altimeter, a software license is required.
+This not only saves you one entire instrument worth of panel space, but it also offers better readability and reliability compared to most mechanical altimeter systems.

 In aircraft with larger panels or with tandem seating configurations, multiple AIR Control Displays can be used to control a single radio or transponder.
 All systems are connected using modern CANaerospace bus technology and always kept perfectly in sync.